Melapress/extend-2fa-methods/README.md

 	}
 ```

-### Attach methods to the main plugin
+### Add methods to the plugin

-In order to be visible to the main plugin, the new methods must be attached to the plugin's logic.
-You can achieve this by using hte following action:
+In order to be visible to the plugin, the new methods must be attached to the plugin's logic.
+You can achieve this by using the `wp_2fa_add_to_class_map` action.
+This tells WP 2FA that there are extensions that need to be loaded.
-`wp_2fa_add_to_class_map`

-Example:
+Sample code:

 ```
 \add_action(